Love (Musiq Soulchild song)

 "Love" is the second single from Musiq Soulchild's debut album Aijuswanaseing.

+Background

+Kenny Lattimore revealed in 2021 that "Love" was originally intended for him and his 1998 album From the Soul of Man.
+However, by the time the song was presented, the album was already completed and Lattimore couldn't envision himself singing it.
+He ultimately passed on the track, partly because Musiq Soulchild's style was so distinct and unconventional that Lattimore couldn’t quite see how his own voice would fit the song.

+Chart performance

 It debuted on the Billboard Hot R&B/Hip-Hop Songs chart on December 30, 2000, spent 38 weeks on the chart (its last being September 15, 2001), and peaked at #2.

-"Love" entered the Billboard Hot 100 on February 17, 2001, spending 22 weeks there, peaking at #24 and falling off on July 7, 2001.
+"Love" also entered the Billboard Hot 100 on February 17, 2001, spending 22 weeks there, peaking at #24 and falling off on July 7, 2001.